Isis Amulet with Chain of Wendjebauendjed

 Many myths highlight her great magical ability and in one in particular – in which she learns the true name of the god Re – she consolidates her position as one of the most important deities in terms of magical knowledge and power.

-In this myth, Isis creates a snake to bite Re, the sun god.
+In the myth, Isis creates a snake to bite Re, the sun god.
 Re is poisoned and can only recover from the bite by revealing his true name to the goddess: knowing the name of someone/something was tantamount to having great power over them…and that is exactly what Isis achieves!
 Re is healed and Isis strengthens her power.

 Third Intermediate Period, 21st Dynasty, reign of Psusennes I, ca. 1047-1001 BC, from tomb NRT III, Tanis.
 Now in the Egyptian Museum, Cairo.
 JE 87716